ArtS/arts.github.com/_posts/2019-07-11-how-to-use-aws-secret-manager-secrets-in-dotnet-core-application.md

    containing those.
 You can skip these parameters, and it will force the `AmazonSecretsManagerClient` to use the environment variables.
-2. It is important to specify the correct AWS Region where your secret is stored, either via `AmazonSecretsManagerClient` call as above, or by setting the default region, like so:
+2. It is important to specify the correct AWS Region where your secret is stored, either via `AmazonSecretsManagerClient` call as above or by setting the default region, like so:
    `AWSConfigs.AWSRegion = RegionEndpoint.APSoutheast2.SystemName;`

-It's quite likely that your app won't retrieve the secret correctly first time you test it.
+It's quite likely that your app won't retrieve the secret correctly the first time you test it.
 Don't despair - security is a tricky area.
 There are quite a few hoops to jump through:
 - your IAM user's policy needs to be set up correctly
 - your app needs to get its creds (Access Key & Secret Access Key)